 Parties will also need to sign and execute closing documents, such as a deed and closing disclosure, in a real estate transaction.
 A real estate attorney in Kernersville will ensure that the documents are correct and perform the task both parties are expecting.
 They can also help explain any documents provided by the buyer’s lender and answer any questions about their obligations.

 The transfer of ownership rights to real estate can be a complex legal undertaking.
 Not only does this process require knowledge of applicable real estate laws, but it also necessitates your ability to fight for your interests in a contract.
-Whether you are an owner of residential real estate looking to sell a family home or are determining whether it is a good idea to purchase commercial property, our Kernersville real estate lawyers may be able to help.
+If you are planning to buy or sell residential property, our Kernersville real estate lawyers may be able to help.
 Give us a call now to schedule a consultation.